 Lycoming County has now moved to the Extreme Risk category for people who are unvaccinated.
 This is the highest we have been in since December 2020-January 2021.
 Mandates in workplaces will increase our number of vaccinated people and others will ponder what is happening and decide it is time to be vaccinated.
 It behooves us all to be careful.
 As of last weekend we have had 13,186 confirmed cases in Lycoming County and 309 deaths.
 While you ponder, please note: neither the vaccines, masks, or social distancing work posthumously.

 The most important part of this pondering process is to realize things will eventually get back to something we will all recognize as our new normal!
 There is hope in the midst of today’s chaos.

 Second Question: Are you having fun yet?
-Before you crumple up your newspaper and throw it at me, I know the last eighteen months have been really stressful!
+Before you crumple up your newspaper and throw it at me, I know the last eighteen months of pandemic have been really stressful!

 Many things you enjoyed or depended on, you have not been able to do.
 Other things are now done differently.

 Keeping in touch with family and friends is very important.
 The summer has allowed us to gather outside, but as it gets colder, group Zoom calls and connecting by phone and internet to chat or play games becomes more important.
 Remember those without internet or wi fi service as you connect to those important to you.

 Wear your mask when you need to.
 Masking is something I tired of before we even started, however masks work!
 They are now being mandated again in a number of places including many schools, and encouraged in public and crowded places.
 So join me (everyone – both vaccinated and unvaccinated) in using them as necessary to keep us all safe.